Transplant Center: Receiving a Kidney

 - All surgical wounds have pain afterward, which usually resolves over a couple of weeks.
 Occasionally, a local nerve may heal abnormally and give you persistent pain.
 These nerves can sometimes be injected directly by pain specialists several weeks after you recover from the transplant procedure.
 All surgical incisions have some numbness around them from cutting the skin nerves.

-- Another reason a patient may require a blood transfusion is if they have significant hardening of the arteries and have a difficult blood vessel connection.
-You can also require a return to the operating room to wash out blood clots and/or check for ongoing bleeding, especially when you have been on blood thinners or have diseased blood vessels.
+- You can also require a return to the operating room to wash out blood clots and/or check for ongoing bleeding, especially when you have been on blood thinners or have diseased blood vessels.

 - For most patients, we make the incision from just above the bladder to just inside the hip in the lower abdomen, and we are usually able to stay around the outside of the intestines (outside the peritoneal membrane), and therefore have little to no chance of direct bowel injury.
 For some patients, we may need to enter the middle of the abdomen and have a greater chance of injuring the bowel.
-This is especially true in patients who have previous transplants or prior blood vessel surgery.
+This is especially true in patients who have previous transplants.

 - Some patients may have pain or numbness on the thigh below the incision from irritation of a nerve that runs close to the blood vessels used to connect the kidney.
 This usually improves over several weeks.